alantippins/agentic-ux-patterns/README.md

 - Create onboarding flows that clearly explain the agent’s purpose, strengths, and limitations.
 - Use examples and walkthroughs to show ideal tasks and interactions.
 - Reaffirm these capabilities later—through tooltips, sidebars, or inline suggestions.

+Action: Draft your agent’s first day.
+What would it show and say?

 🔍 Example: Zapier Agents
 Zapier guides users through setting up each agent, clarifying the goals, connected tools, and what the agent is expected to handle, just like helping setup a new design hire on their first project.